 If you’re trying to lose weight fast, it can be easy to get caught up with fad diet or other 'quick fixes' that promise a flat stomach in days.
 That's especially true in January when you've just eaten your own bodyweight in poultry, or a vegan alternative, and are now thinking of next summer's beach holiday.
-Don't worry about it though; there are ways to lose weight that are tried and trusted.
+Don't worry about it though; there are ways to lose weight – and lose belly fat – that are tried and trusted.
 It might not be the easy and quick weight loss of your dreams, but it's very doable.
 We have nothing against the keto diet, for instance, but a lot of people will find it is difficult to fit into their lifestyle.
 We've tried to keep these diet, workout and weight-loss tips as simple as possible so you can get fit and in shape, in 2020.

 So, if you're serious about losing weight, you've come to the right place.
 We won't promise you'll get a six pack in as many hours, but we can guarantee expert advice and key tips for losing weight quickly, but in a healthy and sustainable way.
 We’ve also got the lowdown on the best exercise for losing weight fast, and all the gear you’ll need to get started.